Building Location-Aware Applications

 Location data powers a surprising range of business applications.
 Delivery routing.
 Territory management.
 Asset tracking.
 Store locators.
 Service area definition.
 Field workforce coordination.
+Property map search for estate agents.
+Planning boundary queries for local authorities.
 Anywhere geography matters to operations, location-aware applications provide value.
 These features integrate naturally with web applications and mobile apps, adding spatial awareness to core business workflows.

 The naive implementation is straightforward: store latitude and longitude as decimals, call Google Maps when you need a map, and use the Haversine formula for distance calculations.
 This works for a proof of concept.
-It breaks in production when you need to query "find all customers within 15km of this warehouse" against 50,000 records, or when your geocoding bill arrives, or when users in rural areas complain that addresses aren't resolving correctly.
+It breaks in production when you need to query "find all customers within 15km of this warehouse" against 50,000 records.
+It also breaks when your geocoding bill arrives, or when users in rural areas complain that addresses aren't resolving correctly.

-Building location features that perform at scale, cost predictably, and handle edge cases requires understanding the full stack: coordinate systems, geocoding strategies, spatial databases, map rendering, and the privacy implications of location data.
-This page covers the patterns we use.
+Building location features that perform at scale, cost predictably, and handle edge cases requires understanding the full stack.
+That means coordinate systems, geocoding strategies, spatial databases, map rendering, routing optimisation, and the privacy implications of location data.
+This page covers the patterns we use across logistics, field service, retail, fleet management, and property applications.

 Coordinate Systems and Precision